hirosystems/subnet-demo-app/README.md

 ## Prerequisite

-Clarinet version 1.6.2.
+Clarinet version 1.7.
 You can follow the steps [here](https://docs.hiro.so/clarinet/getting-started#install-clarinet) to download the latest version of Clarinet.

-Note: Clarinet v1.6.x is currently not available on Homebrew, we are working to release it soon.

 ## Features